wslominska/API-Service/API-Service.md

 ## ASAB API Service
 The ASAB API Service is a module that provides a web interface for accessing and interacting with other microservices in an ASAB-based application.
 It allows developers to easily create HTTP endpoints that can be accessed by clients over the internet.
 Simply put, the interface provided by the API Service allows clients to interact with the application over the internet using HTTP endpoints.

+The following guide will help you to get started with the Service.

 ### Installation

 To use the ASAB API Service module, you must first install the ASAB library.
 You can install it using pip by running the following command: